-South Dakota developed its list of Focus Schools using the following procedure: For definition, a Focus School is a school that, based on the most recent data available, has been identified as among the lowest-performing schools in the state.
-The total number of Focus Schools in South Dakota must be at least 10% percent of the Title I or Title I eligible schools in the state who score at or below the bottom 15% but above the bottom 5%, as rank ordered on the South Dakota School Performance Index.
-SD DOE will publicly identify "Focus Schools" and ensure that each LEA implements interventions, which may include tutoring and public school choice in each of these schools based on reviews of the specific academic needs of the school and its students.
+South Dakota developed its list of Focus Schools using the following procedure: For definition: A Focus School is a Title I school that, based on the most recent data available, is contributing to the achievement gap in the state.
+The total number of Focus Schools must equal at least 10 percent of the Title I schools in South Dakota.